Footwear And Injuries –

 - Sore calf muscles

 These injuries can often affect walking and training and often take some time to heal.
+And if you’d like to learn more about shin splints and how you can deal with this painful condition, please see here.

 A supinated (high arch) foot type is determined by a high arch on the instep of the foot.
 The foot is also narrower.